vmware-archive/salt-bin/README.rst

 Salt-bin is a collection of requirements and configurations to build distributions of Salt for specific platforms and use cases.

-We use pop's build system, as it is build top handle a superset of the challanges found in building Salt.
+We use pop's build system, as it is build too handle a superset of the challanges found in building Salt.
 So to use salt-bin you call out to the `pop-build` executable.